 Often times, these boating accidents that cause injury are often the result of impact with other boats, impact with floating objects or fixed objects, waves and wakes, or being struck by a propeller.
 According to statistics, nearly 2/3 of boating accidents involving injuries in Illinois happen between lunchtime and midnight.

 The greatest number of accidents with injuries and fatalities happen in calm waters on clear days with minimal wind and good visibility.
 This means that both operators and passengers must maintain vigilance against the boat capsizing, colliding with another vessel, hitting objects, or being struck by a propeller or motor.
 Maintaining safety also includes minimizing the potential of falling in the boat or overboard, being exposed to flooding waters, grounding the boat, or being injured when boarding or departing the vessel.

 Boat safety should always be of the utmost importance.
-Anytime anyone is injured through the negligent actions of a boat operator, it is essential to seek out Rosenfeld Injury Lawyers.
+Anytime anyone is injured through the negligent actions of a boat operator, it is essential to seek out Rosenfeld Injury Lawyers LLC.
 Our Illinois boat accident lawyers have represented clients in boat accident cases in many different venues across Illinois.
 Call anytime to arrange a meeting or consultation concerning your case.